 - No mixer required (just like these soft-baked M&M Cookie Bars)

 - Super simple from start to finish.
 Prepare and bake the blondies in less than an hour.
 The hardest part is waiting for them to cool!

-- A year-round favorite at Halloween, summer parties, Christmas celebrations, and spring get-togethers
+- A year-round favorite welcome at Halloween parties, summer BBQs, Christmas celebrations, and spring picnics

 - Convenient for cutting, stacking, and transporting